yingji15/yingji15.github.io/_posts/2021-01-17-writing-retreat.md

 tags: [writing]
 ---

 I've been working on wrapping up my research projects and writing manuscripts these days (as a 6-th year grad student, clock is ticking).
 Last week, the writing center in our university offered a visual 2-day dissertation retreat.
-I hesitated whether I should join when I saw the advertisement last month, because "they will talk about things everyone knows","their writing schedule doesn't work for me", "my simulations are not finalized, I can't write like that".
-But part of me is saying "These people are professional at writing, they can teach me somethings."
+I hesitated whether I should join when I saw the advertisement last month, because "they will talk about things everyone knows", "their writing schedule doesn't work for me", "my simulations are not finalized, I can't write like that".
+But part of me is saying "These people are professional at writing, they can teach me something."
 So I signed up.
-It happened on Thursdaya and Friday last week.
-It was so good!
+It happened on Thursday and Friday.
+It turned out to be very helpful and I wanted to share what I learned below!

 The 2-day event happened like this: